httptoolkit/httptoolkit-website/src/posts/intercepting-android-https.md

 * Moves the copied system certificates back into that mount.
 * Moves the HTTP Toolkit CA certificate into that mount too.
 * Updates the permissions to `644` & sets the `system_file` SELinux label on everything in the temporary mount, so it all looks like legitimate Android system files.
+* Checks if `/apex/com.android.conscrypt/cacerts` is present, and if so it enters the mount namespace (with `nsenter`) of all Zygote processes (which launch apps) and every running app, to bind mount the system certificate path over that APEX path (if you're interested, I've written a more detailed article about [the full Android 14 CA certificate injection process](https://httptoolkit.com/blog/android-14-breaks-system-certificate-installation/)).

-This is all open source of course, and the full script to do this is here: [httptoolkit-server:adb-commands.ts#L200-L253](https://github.com/httptoolkit/httptoolkit-server/blob/8a4b4d283fbe98694ddd09a44d6e9c9941aa91e2/src/interceptors/android/adb-commands.ts#L200-L253).
+This is all open source of course, and the full script to do this is here: [httptoolkit-server:adb-commands.ts#L256-L361](https://github.com/httptoolkit/httptoolkit-server/blob/405ec0a4f165853ab0b90172710d4455559f4519/src/interceptors/android/adb-commands.ts#L256-L361).

 If you have a CA certificate, you can do this for yourself on any device with root access, to temporarily add new CAs that'll be trusted like any other CA prebundled on the device.

-If you are doing this for yourself though, be careful around permissions, as the default for ADB pushed files is very relaxed.
+If you are doing this for yourself though, be careful around permissions, as the default for ADB-pushed files is very relaxed.
 If the CA you inject or the copied system certificates are globally writable, it'd be theoretically possible for another app on the device to change or add a CA during this process, and sneakily get visibility into all HTTPS traffic on the device for itself without you realizing or granting it root access.

 All put together, this injects a system certificate without needing emulator startup arguments, and works 100% automatically & immediately, without even needing to reboot.
-As a nice bonus the tmpfs disappears on reboot, so everything is cleaned up automatically afterwards, and you only trust the inject CA temporarily (wherever possible, it's always a good idea to [limit and/or avoid global developer CAs](/blog/debugging-https-without-global-root-ca-certs/)).
+As a nice bonus the tmpfs & bind mounts disappear on reboot, so everything is cleaned up automatically afterwards, and you only trust the inject CA temporarily (wherever possible, it's always a good idea to [limit and/or avoid global developer CAs](https://httptoolkit.com/blog/debugging-https-without-global-root-ca-certs/)).

 ### Intercepting HTTPS on non-rooted devices